 Benefits of link in bio

-With only one link to work with, there are clear limitations to selling via link in bio, but brands can’t afford not to use it.
+With only one link to work with, there’s clear limitations to selling via link in bio, but brands can’t afford not to use it.
 Here’s why it works:

 - It allows consumers to learn more about your company and products.
 By clicking the link, Instagram users can visit your home page or online store.

 - It aids in product discovery.
-Forty-six percent of consumers say they want to stumble across a product they didn’t know existed, according to a Curalate survey — and Instagram makes that possible.
-In fact, product discovery on social media is growing, with more than 80% of shoppers saying they’ve discovered a product they were interested in on social, up from 58% in 2017.
+65% of consumers say they use social media for shopping inspiration, according to our survey of 14,000 global consumers — and Instagram makes that possible.
+In fact, product discovery on social media is growing, with the same survey telling us that 76% of consumers have been inspired to shop on social media, up from 58% back in 2017.
 By including a link in your Instagram bio to your online store, you aid shoppers by enabling them to make discoveries.

 - Users are familiar with clicking through to bios.
 It’s common for brands to include phrasing like “click link in bio” on Instagram, so users who want more information about a product are accustomed to following these instructions.